 -Within 6 months of having a hysterectomy I was overweight and became obese as a result.
 For the first time in my life, I couldn’t get the weight off.
 Gym, dieting, nothing made much of a difference.
 I continually gained weight until the day I started intermittent fasting and eventually keto.

--I’ve had chronic nerve pain related to scoliosis, skeletal issues such as bulging and deteriorating discs, bone spurs, and many other skeletal-related issues such as fractures and tears.
-The doctor can’t explain why any of this is happening.
+-I’ve had chronic nerve pain related to scoliosis, skeletal issues such as bulging and deteriorating discs, bone spurs, and many other related issues such as fractures and ligament tears.
+My doctors can’t explain why any of this is happening.

 -Within a year of having a hysterectomy, I was prediabetic.

-The list is even longer than this, but I will stop there.
-You get the idea.
+The list is even longer than this, but you get the idea.
 One thing led to another until I was sick.
-I believe much of this was caused by my past sugar addiction.
+I believe much of this was related to my past sugar & flour addiction.

-I’m now on a mission to help others realize that sugar and flour are an enemy to your body’s health.
+I’m now on a mission to help others realize that sugar and flour can be an enemy to your body’s health, if not limited.

 Sugar was my comfort food.
 Too much sugar causes the body to react to it as though it is poison.
 Eventually, the body’s cells will close as an attempt to protect itself from the overload.